Skip to main content

 In today’s political climate, the question of whether Christians should support specific candidates is a pressing one.
 As believers, our ultimate allegiance is to God (Matt 22:36-40, Exodus 20:3), and navigating the intersection of faith and politics requires prayerful discernment, understanding biblical principles, and keeping our mission to reflect Christ at the forefront (Matt 28:18-20).

-In summary: Christians have a responsibility to vote with Biblical conviction (2 Thess 2:15) and each individual will be accountable to God (Romans 14:12) with how they live their life (in this case, with how they vote).
+In summary: Christians have a responsibility to vote with Biblical conviction (1 John 2:28-29) and each individual will be accountable to God (Romans 14:12) with how they live their life (in this case, with how they vote).

 Biblical Context: Elections point back historically to serve as a reminder that we (Christians) have a tendency to create dependency on things (idols) and systems rather than dependence on God (1 Sam 8:4-22).
 We need to not fall back into the same sinful pattern of idolatry.
 Salvation and the power to save can only be found in and through God (Acts 4:12).
 Hope is only found in God (Romans 5:2) and intended to be experienced through Biblical community (Acts 2:42-47).